mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/07_tdm_gui_environment_overview.md

 # TDM Environments Overview

-The TDM can create and execute tasks only for environments defined in the TDM.
+The TDM can create tasks that are executed on environments defined in the TDM.
 Each environment must be defined in the following TDM components:

 - Fabric, set the [interfaces connection details and Globals values](/articles/25_environments/01_environments_overview.md) for each environment.
 - TDM GUI, set the following for each environment: